Bearstorm/ha-xmrig-addon/README.md

     Stability: Allocating too many threads may cause lag in Frigate video processing or automation delays.

 Use this add-on at your own risk.
+---

+## 📄 License
+This project is licensed under the **Creative Commons Attribution-NoDerivs 4.0 International (CC BY-ND 4.0)**.
+- You are free to share and use this add-on.
+- You **cannot** distribute modified versions of this code.